sendgrid/smtpapi-php/USAGE.md

 The `Header::setCategory()` method can be used to set a single specific category.

-It is useful for removing previously set categories.
-And will create a new array with the string you provide.
+It is useful for removing previously set categories and will create a new array with the string you provide.

 This method will remove any categories that have been previously set.